Brand Name Fosrenol Common Name lanthanum

 Are there any other precautions or warnings for this medication?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

 Bone conditions: Lanthanum has been shown to accumulate in body tissues and bones.
 There is limited information to conclude whether or not this medication affects bone quality beyond 2 years of therapy.

 Liver disease: The safety and effectiveness of this medication have not been established for people with decreased liver function.
 If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stomach problems: Lanthanum may cause very serious bowel obstruction (i.e., blockage).
 To reduce the risk of bowel obstruction, chew the tablets completely.
+If you have a history of bowel obstruction, stomach surgery, decreased stomach motility, or constipation, make sure your doctor knows and has taken this into account before you start taking lanthanum.
 The safety and effectiveness of this medication have not been established for people with acute peptic ulcer, ulcerative colitis or Crohn's disease.
 If you have these conditions, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: The safety and effectiveness of this medication have not been established for pregnant women.
 Lanthanum is not recommended for use during pregnancy.